wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.1 - Infrastructure As Code/Demo 2.1.md

         ...
         info:    group deployment create command OK

  [ !!!
-Explain that this can take up to 10 minutes, so don't wait and we'll switch to VSCode
+Explain that this can take up to 10 minutes, so we won't wait and we'll switch to VSCode
-    to examine what the ARM template is that we are using]
+    to examine what is this ARM template that we are using]

 ## Explain what an Azure Resource Manager Template is

-> Visual Studio CODE is multi-platform, open source editor.
+> Visual Studio CODE is a multi-platform, open source editor.

 0. Launch Visual Studio code

-0. Open Your repository copy folder
+0. Open Your repository folder (the one you unzipped and pushed to VSTS during setup)

  ![](<media/open_repo_folder_vscode.png>)